federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

 > Updated Jun 12 2023.
-New version [v5.9.5.1](index.html#ChangeLog) has been released.
-AutoClicker2Ex has got "Load Sequence" and "Save Sequence" buttons.
+New version v5.9.5.1 has been released.
+AutoClicker2 has got colored GUI; AutoClicker2Ex has got colored and simplified GUI.

 **{{page.description_rich}}**